dpavlin/firefox-aistudio-plugin/README.md

 ## Google AI Studio Prompt Instructions

 **Crucial:** Instruct the AI how to format its output.
-Use the content of `prompt.txt` in your prompt.
+Use the contents of `prompt.txt` in your instructions.

 ## Git Integration